ISO/TC 184/SC 4

 ISO/TC 184/SC 4 is an international standards organization responsible for industrial data.
 ISO/TC 184/SC 4 develops and maintains ISO standards that describe and manage industrial product data throughout the life of the product.
 ISO/TC 184/SC 4, Industrial data, is Subcommittee 4 of ISO/TC 184, Automation systems and integration, which is Technical Committee 184 of the International Organization for Standardization (ISO).
+Participating member nations of the Subcommittee represent 80% of world GDP.

 Example standards

 ISO/TC 184/SC 4 has direct responsibility for many standards and projects.
 Some examples: